ichezhia/389Rspring19/assignments/6_Forensics_II/writeup/README.md

 4. There are FTP from the hacker IP all seem to be on port 20.

-5. I see that the FTP on port 20 is fora file called find_me.jpeg.
+5. I see that the FTP on port 20 is for a file called find_me.jpeg.

 I did File, Export, HTTP in Wireshark.
 Then this gave me a file that when opened in Firefox seems to be umdctf.io website.